 The vast majority of our courses are offered online; however, there are some where on site is required.
 For example, our didactic nurse practitioner courses are offered on-site only.
 Classes are scheduled so that students are on campus only once a week.
 Please remember, there may be other times when on site is required such as orientation or as enrichment days.
 These dates will be available to students well ahead of time so that arrangements can be made.
 Clinical practicums are arranged by the College of Nursing with consideration of where students live.
 Every effort is made to minimize long distances; however, the goal is to provide students with the best possible clinical experiences and this may require travel on the part of the student.

-Yes, the Pediatric Nurse Practitioner-Acute Care program requires satisfactory completion of 2 years of experience as a registered nurse in an inpatient pediatric acute care environment.
+Yes, the Pediatric Nurse Practitioner-Acute Care program requires satisfactory completion of one year of experience as a registered nurse in an inpatient pediatric acute care environment.

 The project provides the opportunity for an in-depth analysis and synthesis of a chosen topic that contributes to some aspect of advanced nursing practice.
 The project is completed over four semesters with assistance from your advisor and faculty members within the course.
 To see some of the projects past graduates have completed, click here.

 No, you do not need to take the GRE for our DNP program.

 You will be expected to travel up to 100 miles for preceptor experiences, and if you live in an area that has limited providers in your specialty, you may be required to travel further.
 Also, note that there is an expectation that your preceptor/provider is in the state of Iowa.